 Business apprenticeships focus on helping an organisation to run effectively and profitably and can encompass a range of functions.
-Available schemes include business administration, business development, consultancy and management and leadership apprenticeships.
+Available schemes include business administration, business development, consultancy, management and leadership apprenticeships.

-As an apprentice you'll earn while you learn.
-You'll work for a company and receive on-the-job training and study in order to achieve industry-recognised qualifications.
+As an apprentice you'll work for a company and receive on-the-job training and study in order to achieve industry-recognised qualifications.
 You'll be paid a full-time wage and will complete the programme totally debt free, as all study and training costs are covered by your employer and the government.
 To find out more about how apprenticeships work, see what is an apprenticeship?

 Which firms offer apprenticeships?

 - Chartered Management Institute

 This is by no means a complete list.
 Business administrators, advisers, developers, managers and consultants are needed in almost all sectors, so research companies that interest you to see if they offer business or management apprenticeships.